openthread/ot-docs/site/en/codelabs/openthread-simulation/index.lab.md

    --sysctl net.ipv6.conf.all.disable_ipv6=0 \
    --cap-add=net_admin openthread/environment bash
 ```

+Only use the --rm option if you want the container to be deleted upon exiting the container.

 If the container is stopped (listed in `docker ps -a` but not `docker ps`),
 restart it: